Kwami11/Kwami11/README.md

 - 🔭 I’m currently working on **Coding skills.**

-- 👯 I’m looking to collaborate on **on software Engineering programs.**
+- 👯 I’m looking to collaborate **on software Engineering programs.**

 - 📫 How to reach me **dns.cisco.umbrella@gmail.com**